 What are the treatments?

-Detoxification can also be done, but has a high risk of relapse, and people are at risk of overdose after detox, because they may use the same amount of opioid they did before they detoxed, but your body loses tolerance quickly to opiates (within a couple of days).
+Detoxification can also be done, but has a high risk of relapse, and people are at high risk of overdose after detox, because they may use the same amount of opioid they did before they detoxed, but your body loses tolerance quickly to opiates (within a couple of days).

 Opioid Agonist Therapy